 If you don’t want to wait for the bank verification process and you know that your recurring buy is going to be a small amount (less than $1,000 per week), the Credit/Debit card choice might be the best for you.
 Even choosing this fastest method, however, Coinbase is most likely going to require photo ID verification.

 3. Initiate a recurring cryptocurrency buy

-After you’ve successfully linked the payment method that you’re going to use for your recurring Bitcoin, Bitcoin Cash, Ethereum, or Litecoin buy, simply head to the Buy/Sell tab on Coinbase’s website and type in the amount you want to buy.
+After you’ve successfully linked the payment method that you’re going to use for your recurring Bitcoin, Bitcoin Cash, Ethereum, or Litecoin buy, simply click the Trade button on Coinbase’s website and type in the amount you want to buy.

-In the example above, I’ve chosen to buy Ethereum, I’m using a Visa credit card for my payment method (which has a $2,000 weekly card limit), and I’m going to buy $30 USD worth of Ether every two weeks.
+In the example above, I’ve chosen to buy Ethereum.
+I’m using a Visa credit card for my payment method (which has a $2,000 weekly card limit), and I’m going to buy $30 USD worth of Ether every week.
 At the current exchange rate (at time of this writing), that’s 0.0269… ETH.
-Obviously, that $30 buy will change in value every two weeks — up or down, depending on the price of Ethereum at any given time.
+Obviously, that $30 buy will change in value every week — up or down, depending on the price of Ethereum at any given time.

-The key here is that “Repeat this buy” check box.
+The key here is that “Repeat this buy” drop-down.
 Make sure that is checked before you make your initial purchase, and be sure to choose the interval — Daily, Weekly, Every two weeks, or Monthly.
 Then simply click “Buy Ethereum Instantly”.